 It's certainly true that a culture of public denunciation can run into some of the more noxious elements of Maoism, which many of these groups exemplify.
 It can also be a means for the maintenance of stratified in-groups and out-groups, 'punching down', settling for low-hanging fruit, and 'society of the spectacle' style power-politics and manipulation.
 However, this doesn't mean we should reject any kind of criticism of these cultish behaviors with simplistic common sense about the woes of 'cancel culture'.
-Such knee-jerk reactions, beyond being accidentally interesting by paradox (cancel the cancellers?), are a way by which all kinds of abuse electoralist strategy, have tended to align themselves with reactionary 'progressive' factions like the NDP.
+Such knee-jerk reactions, beyond being accidentally interesting by paradox (cancel the cancellers?), are a way by which all kinds of abuse are conventionally justified.
+Indeed, the same system which Others with one mouth also upholds itself with another, by conveniently choosing to invoke disingenuous versions of relativist, 'tolerant' unity in the name of the sacrificial altar of a constructed "community," movement, and its more-moral-than-thou oh-so-humble superiority.
+Hierarchical, all-subsuming group politics are as dependent on the suppression and capture of difference and conflict within the group as they are on heightening it with the outside.